schachr/grafana-dashboards/netdata-graphite/README.md

 Metrics provided by netdata, written into Graphite and displayed via Grafana!

 ## Compatibility
-netdata v1.8.0<br/>
+- netdata v1.8.0
-It should display the most panels for a default installation of linux.
-It's tested on Debian Stretch x64, OSMC (on Raspberry PI2) & armbian (on OrangePi+2E).<br/>
+- It should display the most panels for a default installation of linux.
+- It's tested on Debian Stretch x64, OSMC (on Raspberry PI2) & armbian (on OrangePi+2E).
-This dashboard uses templating heavily but as a limitation of grafana itself it is not possible to hide panels with no data.
+- This dashboard uses templating heavily but as a limitation of grafana it is not possible to hide panels with no data.

 ## Metric Field description
 1. `datasource` = your graphite datasource for this dashboard.
 1. `rootdir` = also known as prefix, used to summarize metrics of a collector.
 1. `server` = Server Name without `.`.
 Please see *Rewrites* Section.

-### Hidden Metrics
+### Additional Metrics
-You can see them in Settings -> Templating.
+You can see them at the top of the dashboard.
 1. `interface` = Network interfaces
 1. `tc` = Quality of Service
 1. `cpu` = CPUs